Dattatray106902/Datta-demo/README.md

 # Datta-demo
-thia is a demo for Git &amp; GitHub class
+thia is a demo for Git &amp; GitHub class.